Skip to main content

 Therefore, clinical strategies extend beyond merely replacing deficient hormones.
 They encompass comprehensive approaches that include targeted nutritional support for detoxification pathways, lifestyle modifications to reduce ongoing exposure, and judicious application of hormonal optimization protocols.

-For example, peptide therapies such as Sermorelin or Ipamorelin / CJC-1295 can support growth hormone secretion, which in turn influences and cellular repair, indirectly aiding the body’s resilience against toxic insult.
+For example, peptide therapies such as Sermorelin or Ipamorelin / CJC-1295 can support growth hormone secretion, which in turn influences metabolic function and cellular repair, indirectly aiding the body’s resilience against toxic insult.
 Similarly, compounds like Pentadeca Arginate (PDA) offer support for tissue repair and inflammation, addressing downstream consequences of chronic exposure.

 Advanced Diagnostic Considerations for Environmental Exposures